-How to Set HubSpot Enable OAuth 2.0 Option
+How to Set HubSpot: Enable the OAuth 2.0 Option

 The HubSpot Pro Addon is a mailing list add-on that extends the HubSpot OAuth 2.0 functionality.
-The add-on connects HubSpot’s free CRM platform and manages user contacts via the Post Submit Actions of the JetFormBuilder forms.
+The add-on integrates with HubSpot’s free CRM platform and manages user contacts via the Post Submit Actions of JetFormBuilder forms.

 Install and Activate the Add-on